RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 18.md

 Debug woke with a start.
 She couldn't understand what was being yelled at her, but she knew they were furious.

-She could see daylight, and someone tall casting a shadow over her yelling at her.
+She could see daylight, and someone tall casting a shadow over her yelling obscenities.

-Before she could grasp what they were angry about they stormed off.

-Before they could come back with a stick or something worse to ward her off she took matters into her own hands and clawed at the ground to find purchase.
+Before she could grasp what they were angry about they stormed off and she was blasted by the full force of the sun.
+Before they could come back with a stick or something worse to ward her off she took matters into her own hands and clawed at the ground to find purchase and escape again.

 Her eyes were bleary and crusted closed, but even then she could see the bruises on her arms blossoming worse than she'd seen yesterday.
 Trying to push her self up on all fours was excuriaiting, her arms could barely take their own weight, let alone her torso's.
 After some helpful screaming to get her blood pumping, she got into a kneel and they started trying to pull herself up the wall and get her legs underneath her.